alexjoverm/v-lazy-image/README.md

 </template>
 ```

-When using the `srcset` attribute is recommended to use also `src` as a fallback for browsers that doesn't support the `srcset` and `sizes` attributes:
+When using the `srcset` attribute is recommended to use also `src` as a fallback for browsers that don't support the `srcset` and `sizes` attributes:

 ```html
 <template>